openvinotoolkit/model_server/docs/model_server_rest_api.md

 ## Model Status API <a name="model-status"></a>
 **Description**

-Get information about the status of served models
+Get information about the status of served models.

 **URL**